pullreports/pullreports-quick-start/README.md

 Add a JNDI connection pool within `src/main/webapp/META-INF/context.xml` appropriate for your database.

-For example, to connect to PostgreSQL database the context.xml should look like this:
+For example, to create a connection pool to a PostgreSQL database, add this `<Resource>` to context.xml:

     <Context path="" swallowOutput="true">
+      ...
       <Resource name="jdbc/my-datasource"
                 auth="Container"
                 type="javax.sql.DataSource"